Eventuous/docs/content/docs/infra/mongodb/index.md

 ---
-title: "MongoDB projections"
+title: "MongoDB"
-description: "Projecting events to MongoDB documents"
+description: "MongoDB support for projections"
-weight: 630
+weight: 15
 ---

 MongoDB is a popular document database, and Eventuous natively supports projecting events to it.
 In combination with Mongo [checkpoint store]({{< ref "checkpoint" >}}) you can comfortably use MongoDB as a queryable store for your read models.

 The base class for a MongoDB projection is `MongoProjection<T>` where `T` is a record derived from the `ProjectedDocument` abstract record.

 ## Projected document